Do Androids Dream of Electric Sheep?

 “I heard what you said,” I say.
 “But what do you mean?
 I’ve just been waiting for an hour to get on the next flight and you’re hitting me with charges that would almost double what my company paid for the first ticket.”

-“We have a $250 reinstatement fee plus the $250 cancellation fee, and as a gesture of Good Will we can waive the reinstatement fee, plus the difference in the fare.
-And we can keep that ticket valid in your name for a flight up until March, 2013.”
+“We have a $250 reinstatement fee plus the $250 cancellation fee, and as a gesture of Good Will we can waive the reinstatement fee.
+And we can keep that ticket valid in your name for a flight up until March, 2014.”

 This is insane, and I tell them this, politely.
 This ticket was purchased for me but I screwed up and got there late, but I can’t even return it to the company who bought the ticket for me?
 What if I’d died on the road to the airport and missed the flight?
 Lufthansa would have just sold my seat to a standby customer and collected two fares?